TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 #### Nathan MacPherson – Peripherals Unit
 Nathan’s skills in Digital Systems, Programming, Networks, and Electrical CAD align with integrating the microphone and display.
 His experience supports reliable data communication and hardware interfacing with the Processing Unit.

-#### Noah Beaty – Processing Unit
+#### Noah Beaty – Control Unit
-With strengths in Programming, Digital Systems, and Microcontroller knowledge, Noah is well-suited for the Raspberry Pi–based Processing Unit, handling speech recognition, chess logic, and coordination between subsystems.
+Noah’s background in Microcontrollers, Programming, and Networking fits the Arduino-driven Control Unit, where precise motor control and communication with the Processing Unit are key.

-#### Jack Tolleson – Control Unit
+#### Jack Tolleson – Processing Unit
-Jack’s background in Microcontrollers, Programming, and Networking fits the Arduino-driven Control Unit, where precise motor control and communication with the Processing Unit are key.
+With strengths in Programming, Digital Systems, and Microcontroller knowledge, Jack is well-suited for the Raspberry Pi–based Processing Unit, handling speech recognition, chess logic, and coordination between subsystems.

 #### Allison Givens – CoreXY Unit
 Allison’s expertise in CAD, 3D Printing, and Microcontroller programming supports the CoreXY mechanical subsystem, combining hardware design with control integration for accurate motion.